joe-herman/joe-herman.github.io/_posts/2020-05-30-finding-a-bff-in-zero-bug-balance.md

 ## Disregard for bug severity

-I have an arsenal of negative experiences with  [SAFe](https://en.wikipedia.org/wiki/Scaled_agile_framework), but I'll share something _good_ from my time with it: we learned risk assesment 101.
-Issues were cast onto a 2-dimensional risk matrix I still begrudgingly consider when defining bug **severity**:
+I have an arsenal of negative experiences with  [SAFe](https://en.wikipedia.org/wiki/Scaled_agile_framework), but I'll share something _good_ from my time with it: we learned risk assessment 101.
+Issues were cast onto a 2-dimensional risk matrix I still consider when defining bug **severity**:

 * **probability**: likelihood or frequency that a bug occurs.
 * **impact**: how awful things get because of the bug.

-Naturally, two axes and four quadrants lay themselves out.
-Product managers rejoice: a new mechanism for categorizing otherwise intangible things appears on a whiteboard.
-Engineers groan about contending with yet another construct they can't write unit tests for.
-Each side's sentiment annihilates its counterpart, and the room achieves _zero enthusiasm balance!_

 Discerning severity quantifies the fear it strikes into each engineer's heart.
 Left to any team that values sleep, prioritizing fixes for bugs scary enough (sufficient `probability * impact`) to keep them up at night will occur naturally.